MaxwellJia/UserCenter-Demo-Frontend/README.md

-# Cam Fall User Center - Frontend
+# Cam Fall User Center Demo - Frontend

-This is the **frontend project** for the **Cam Fall User Center**, built with [Next.js](https://nextjs.org/), TypeScript, and [Ant Design Pro Components](https://procomponents.ant.design/).
+This is the **frontend project** for the **Cam Fall User Center Demo**, built with [Next.js](https://nextjs.org/), TypeScript, and [Ant Design Pro Components](https://procomponents.ant.design/).
 It provides a clean, interactive, and admin-friendly interface for user management and profile editing.

 ![Cam Fall Logo](./public/cam_fall.png)